ilzu/amk_ohjelmisto_1/README.md

-# amk_ohjelmisto_1
+# Ohjelmisto 1
-Just school stuff, nothing of intrest in here.
+Just school stuff, excercises for course "Ohjelmisto 1", nothing of intrest in here.